J0kk3/DragDrop/docs/README.md

-A project to practice advanced TypeScript
+A project to practice advanced TypeScript with drag & drop